Security recommendations in Azure Security Center

 - STATUS BARS: Describes the severity of that particular recommendation:

 - High (Red): A vulnerability exists with a meaningful resource (such as an application, a VM, or a network security group) and requires attention.

 - Medium (Orange): A vulnerability exists and non-critical or additional steps are required to eliminate it or to complete a process.

 - Low (Blue): A vulnerability exists that should be addressed but does not require immediate attention.
 (By default, low recommendations aren't presented, but you can filter on low recommendations if you want to see them.)

 See classic and Resource Manager deployment models for Azure resources.

 In this document, you were introduced to security recommendations in Security Center.
-To learn more about Security Center, see the following topics:
+To learn how to remediate the recommendations:

-- Setting security policies in Azure Security Center — Learn how to configure security policies for your Azure subscriptions and resource groups.
+- Remediate recommendations — Learn how to configure security policies for your Azure subscriptions and resource groups.